 3. Communications Technology Allows for a Diverse Strategy

 The scope and accessibility of NGOs’ audiences have exponentially risen due to marketing and communications tech advancements.
-Nonprofits may use tech advancements to contact donors more quickly and inexpensively through Gmail, webpages, mailed materials, phone calls, social media, mobile apps, etc.
+Nonprofits may use tech advancements to contact donors more quickly and inexpensively through Gmail, webpages, mailed materials, manual and automated phone calls, social media, mobile apps, etc.

 With different alternatives available, it’s critical to use them to their full potential by learning about their donors’ preferred communication channels.
 This can assist nonprofits in delivering more effective, targeted communications with a higher return on investment (ROI) per outreach since individuals are more likely to respond than mass campaigns.